Stuart Reardon: Playing career

+Club

-Reardon turned professional from West Bowling A.R.L.F.C. (in West Bowling, Bradford) to sign for the Bradford Bulls in 2000, he shot to prominence in late 2002 when former Bradford Bulls assistant coach Karl Harrison took over as head coach of the Salford City Reds, and signed Reardon to boost the Salford City Reds' fight against relegation.
+Reardon turned professional from West Bowling A.R.L.F.C. (in West Bowling, Bradford) to sign for the Bradford Bulls in 2000.
+He was loaned out to Featherstone Rovers at the start of the 2002 season.
+When former Bradford Bulls assistant coach Karl Harrison took over as head coach of the Salford City Reds, he signed Reardon on loan to boost the Salford City Reds' fight against relegation.

 He enjoyed a rapid rise from Academy to Super League and Test rugby league between 2002 and 2004.
-Though the Salford City Reds were unable to escape the drop, Reardon earned a call up to the England 'A' tour of Fiji and Tonga, where he worked with Warrington Wolves coach Paul Cullen.

 He returned to the Bradford Bulls in 2003 and found a place in the first team after a long term injury to Michael Withers, making 20 appearances in the title-winning Bradford Bulls team, including being in the 2003 Super League Grand Final against Wigan Warriors in which he scored a try.
 Reardon scored a try and won the Harry Sunderland Trophy for his man of the match performance at the Old Trafford showdown.
-Reardon represented England 'A' while at the Bradford Bulls in the 2003 European Nations Cup against Wales and France.
 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Reardon played from the interchange bench in the Bradford Bulls' 22–4 victory.
 Later that year Reardon played for the Bradford Bulls as a in their 2004 Super League Grand Final loss against the Leeds Rhinos.
-He broke into the Great Britain squad for the 2004 Tri Nations series, and scored four tries in the tournament.
-Reardon won caps for Great Britain while at the Bradford Bulls in 2004 against Australia (3-matches), and New Zealand (2-matches), and won caps for England while at the Bradford Bulls in 2005 against France, and New Zealand (interchange/substitute).
-He missed the back end of 2005's Super League X with injury but made the England team at the end of the season, and toured Australia and New Zealand as a stand-by for the Great Britain squad in 2006.
+He missed the back end of 2005's Super League X with injury.

+In September 2005, Reardon turned down a new contract with Bradford and joined Warrington Wolves.
 Paul Cullen described as the 'best kick returner in Super League' during 2006's Super League XI, Reardon was the Warrington Wolves leading tackle-buster with 66 in his first year at the club.

+Reardon joined Hull in April 2009, but was released 11 days later after a failed medical.
+He re-joined his former club Bradford in October 2009.